Quantitative Verification with Neural Networks: Quantitative Reachability Verification of Probabilistic Models

-The lemmata above follow from measure-theoretic results in probabilistic verification (proofs are provided in \cref{sec:proofs}), and underpin the formal characterisation of quantitative probabilistic reachability in the next section.
+The recursive characterisation of the time-bounded reachability probability (\cref{lem:reachstep}) and the limit characterisation of the probability of reaching the target set in any finite time (\cref{lem:reachfinlimit}) provides the foundation for a fixpoint characterisation for the reachability probability (\cref{sec:fixpoint-characterisation}), in turn justifying the conditions that a supermartingale certificate must satisfy (\cref{sec:neuralism}) for it to provide a sound upper bound on the reachability probability.

 Our method leverages neural networks to compute an upper bound for the reachability probability with respect to a given target set (cf.\ \cref{sec:neuralism}).
 Notice that an appropriate choice of target set allows us to express a variety of other quantitative verification questions, for which our method can provide an upper or lower bound.
-Below, by providing a suitable choice for the target set, we show how important quantitative verification questions for probabilistic programs and stochastic dynamical models can be characterised as instances of quantitative reachability.
+Next, by providing a suitable choice for the target set, we show how important quantitative verification questions for probabilistic programs and stochastic dynamical models can be characterised as instances of quantitative reachability.

 \begin{description} \item[Termination Analysis] Let $G \in \mathcal B (\Real^n)$ be the guard set of a probabilistic while loop as in Eq.~\eqref{eq:loop}, i.e., the set of states for which that guard condition evaluates to true.
 The event that the loop terminates from initial state $s_0$ is $\Reach_{\mathrm{fin}}^{s_0}(\Real^n \setminus G)$.
 Our method computes an upper bound for the probability that the loop terminates or, dually, it computes a lower bound for the probability of non-termination.
 Notably, when this lower bound is greater than 0, then almost-sure termination is refuted. \item[Assertion-violation Analysis] Let $G \in \mathcal B (\Real^n)$ be the guard set of a probabilistic while loop and $A \in \mathcal B (\Real^n)$ be the satisfying set of an assertion placed at the beginning of the loop body.
 Given initial state $s_0$, the event that the assertion is eventually violated is $\Reach_{\mathrm{fin}}^{s_0}(G \setminus A)$.
 Our method computes an upper bound for the probability of assertion violation or, dually, a lower bound for its satisfaction.
 Note that assertions in other positions of the body can be modelled similarly by using additional Boolean variables. \item[Safety Verification] Let $B \in \mathcal B (\Real^n)$ be a set of undesirable states in a stochastic dynamical model.
 The event that the system is safe when initialised in $s_0$, i.e., it never reaches an undesirable state, is given by $\Omega \setminus \Reach_{\mathrm{fin}}^{s_0}(B)$.
 Our method computes a lower bound for the probability that the system is safe, which is $1 - \mathbb P [\Reach_{\mathrm{fin}}^{s_0}(B)]$. \item[Invariant Verification] Let $I \in \mathcal B (\Real^n)$ be a candidate invariant set.
 The event that $I$ is invariant when the system is initialised in $s_0$ is $\Omega \setminus \Reach_{\mathrm{fin}}^{s_0}(\Real^n \setminus I)$.
 Our method computes a lower bound for the probability that set $I$ is invariant, which is $1 - \mathbb P [\Reach_{\mathrm{fin}}^{s_0}(\Real^n \setminus I)] $.
 Note that if $s_0 \notin I$, this definition yields a trivial lower bound of zero for the probability of invariance.